 An epidural is an effective method for giving pain relief medicine, which has been used in children for many years.

-It is a continuous infusion of pain relief medicines given into the epidural space.
-This is an area close to the child's spinal cord and to the nerves supplying the area of surgery.
-Medicines are fed into this area using a very small plastic tube called a catheter connected to a programmed syringe pump.
+Medicines are fed into the epidural space using a very small plastic tube called a catheter connected to a programmed syringe pump.
 An experienced anaesthetist will insert the catheter into the epidural space while your child is under general anaesthetic.
-The catheter is then held in place with a sticky clear plastic dressing.
+The catheter is then held in place with a sticky clear plastic dressing and tape to ensure it is secure.